damijankante/excel-coffee-sales-analysis/README.md

 ### 1. ETL & Data Cleaning (Power Query)

 The initial data, expanded to 10,000+ orders, was intentionally corrupted with realistic errors to simulate a real-world scenario.
 A robust ETL (Extract, Transform, Load) pipeline was built in **Power Query** to handle these issues automatically:

-*   **Data Integration:** Merged three separate tables (`Orders`, `Customers`, `Products`) into a clean, unified dataset, eliminating the need for manual `VLOOKUP` formulas.
+*   **Data Integration:** Merged three separate tables (`Orders`, `Customers`, `Products`) into a clean, unified dataset
 *   **Duplicate Removal:** Identified and removed fully duplicated order entries.
 *   **Data Validation:** Filtered out invalid records, such as orders with a quantity of zero or negative numbers.
 *   **Text Cleansing & Standardization:** Used `Trim`, `Capitalize Each Word`, and `Replace Values` to standardize inconsistent `Country` names (e.g., "  usa ", "USA", "united states" all became "United States").